JLuc/scribus-project-manager/README.md

 Page number specifications can also be embeded in this source spec.
 See above in dedicated part of this readme.

+You can specify which document should be used as master for styles, masterpage or color synchronisation : syncmaster="master_chap"

 ## Configuration data

 Configuration is a set of values for **page sizes**, **bleeds**, **marks**, **color profiles** and all other book creation issues that are required for your book or magazine etc...
 None of this is require, it all depends of what you need to check and ensure.